talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

 - A counter might follow that 'regardless of intention or acceptance the animals die, so I might as well get my meat.'

-This counter argument fails to take into account an individual's foreknowledge of what will occur.
+This counter argument fails to take into account an individual's knowledge of what will occur.

 * A cattle farmer knows that the cattle will be slaughtered and intends for them to be slaughtered.